How to Update Device Drivers in Windows 11

 Step 1: Open System Settings

-Windows key + I - Click
+Press Windows key + I or click Start then Settings.

 Step 2: Navigate to Device Manager